University Administrative Policies

 5.2.
 After Seven (7) Days of Absence

 Beginning with the eighth (8th) calendar day of disablement, Workers' Compensation will pay two-thirds (2/3) of the employee's gross weekly wage up to the maximum established by law.
-An employee may use any accrued sick leave to augment Workers' Compensation up to his or her base salary; however, the total of leave with pay and Workers' Compensation may not exceed one hundred percent (100%) of the employee's gross wages.
+An employee may use any accrued sick leave to augment Workers' Compensation up to their base salary; however, the total of leave with pay and Workers' Compensation may not exceed one hundred percent (100%) of the employee's gross wages.
 If sick leave is exhausted, the employee may elect to use annual leave at the same rate.
 An employee may not borrow against future accruals.

 5.3.
 Leave Without Pay